HojinSohn/Customer-Purchase-Prediction-Model/README.md

   - Pre-Created = 1
   - Left Club = -1
   - Unknown = 0
-- The `news_frequency` column was encoded as:
+- The `news_frequency` column was mapped to numerical values:
   - None = -1
   - Regularly = 1
   - Monthly = 0.5
 - Missing values in the `FN` column were filled with -1.
-- Mean and standard deviation of each customer’s features were calculated for further analysis.
+- Mean and standard deviation of each customer’s features were calculated.

 #### Customer-Product Pair Data
 - Using transaction data, customer preferences for product attributes (e.g., color, department, garment group, product group, index group) were calculated.
 - Product-based distributions for customer attributes (e.g., age distribution) were computed to capture product popularity among different customer segments.

 #### Handling Missing Data and Noise
-- Irrelevant features, such as ZIP codes and product descriptions, were excluded from the analysis.
+- Irrelevant features, such as ZIP codes and product descriptions, were dropped.

 ---